ctkjose/robobo3dr1plus/readme.md

 ```
 M565 Z-0.9; Z-AXIS OFFSET
 ```
 This line is before the `G29` code.
 In my original setup with a plain bed I had `-0.9` as my offset.
 Since the bed is almost 2mm I adjusted that to `1.1` (`2-0.9 = 1.1`).
-The final line I used was:
+After a test 1.1 is encrunshing a bit much so I played a bit and end up with this line:
 ```
-M565 Z1.1; Z-AXIS OFFSET
+M565 Z1.2; Z-AXIS OFFSET
 ```

 # STL Files for R1+ Parts #